KishanMistri/kishan-mistri.netlify.app/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-My recent working experience was as a DevOps Engineer at Oracle, India with a total of 4+ years of professional experience in the Big Data technological and Data Analytics setting.
+I am currently working as a Senior DevOps Engineer at Zetapp (Previously Known as Onecode) in Bangalore, India with a total of 5+ years of professional experience in the Big Data technological and Data Analytics setting.
 My software engineering experience route includes a variety of roles & responsibilities such as an SRE, a Splunk Admin and a Consultant to a DevOps Engineer and automating system processes.
-I am doing the Post Graduate Diploma in Applied Machine Learning with the University of Hyderabad to transition into the Data Science domain.
+I have also done the Post Graduate Diploma in Applied Machine Learning with the University of Hyderabad to explore the Data Science domain for my passion.

 💬 I am happy to help.
 Ask me about anything.